digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

 The HTTP JSON API Service *does not* hold on to the access token, which will be only used to fulfill the request it came along with.
 The same token will be used to issue the request to the Ledger API.
-The only exceptions are documentation endpoints which do not strictly require tokens.
+The only exceptions are documentation endpoints, which do not strictly require tokens.

-For  a reference on JWT Tokens we use please read:
+For  a reference on the JWT Tokens we use, please read:
  :ref:`Authorization <authorization>` and
  :ref:`JWT Authorization configuration <ledger-api-jwt-configuration>` documentation.